| Appendix 5: Articles

 readily obtainable for daily consumption, thus benefiting to

+food security.
 Kindly allow me to refer to certain measures related to

 the efforts made to increase food production in Myanmar.
+Myanmar is striving to achieve all round development and

 concentrating primarily on agriculture sector.
 Therefore